JustinGOSSES/nasa-contractor-jobs-information/README.md

 <b><i>The bulk of this README is devoted to listing the various places to find lists of NASA contractors.</i></b>

-## Who Are NASA Contractor Companies?
+## Who Are NASA Contractor Companies
 This is less clear than you might expect.

 <i>NOTE: If something in this list is outdated, please consider submitting a pull request or issue.</i>